Own-Data-Privateer/hoardy-web/tool/README.md

   : perform a trial run without actually performing any changes
   - `-q, --quiet`
   : don't log computed updates to stderr
+  - `--stdin0`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

+- error handling:
+  - `--errors {fail,skip,ignore}`
+  : when an error occurs:
+    - `fail`: report failure and stop the execution; default
+    - `skip`: report failure but skip the reqres that produced it from the output and continue
+    - `ignore`: `skip`, but don't report the failure

+- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
+  - `--or EXPR`
+  : only work on reqres which match any of these expressions
+  - `--and EXPR`
+  : only work on reqres which match all of these expressions

+- action:
+  - `--move`
+  : move source files under `DESTINATION`; default
+  - `--copy`
+  : copy source files to files under `DESTINATION`
+  - `--hardlink`
+  : create hardlinks from source files to paths under `DESTINATION`
+  - `--symlink`
+  : create symlinks from source files to paths under `DESTINATION`

+- file outputs:
   - `-t DESTINATION, --to DESTINATION`
-  : destination directory, when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
+  : destination directory; when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
   - `-o FORMAT, --output FORMAT`
   : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string:
     - available aliases and corresponding %-substitutions: